Geometry

 @ Integral geometry: Santaló 76; Palamodov 04.

-@ Quantum geometry: issue JMP(95)#11; Meschini et al SHPMP(05)gq/04 [pregeometry]; > s.a. geometry in quantum gravity.
+@ Quantum geometry: issue JMP(95)#11; Meschini et al SHPMP(05)gq/04 [pregeometry]; > s.a. discrete geometry; geometry in quantum gravity.

 Philosophy of Geometry > s.a. spacetime.

-* Idea: One must distinguish between mathematical geometry and physical geometry; The first one is analytic and a priori; the second one synthetic and a posteriori.
+* Idea: One must distinguish between mathematical geometry and physical geometry; The first one is analytic and a priori, the second one synthetic and a posteriori.

 * Conventionalist view: Physical geometry depends on conventions; We can assign any geometry to physical spacetime, as long as we choose our rules for measuring lengths and our physical laws accordingly (Poincaré); A criterion for the choice is the disappearance of universal forces (Reichenbach).